|

 whales are looking at people, too!
 In the

-center of the photo (above) you'll see the eye of a 40' adult California
+center of the photo (below) you'll see the eye of a 40' adult California

 gray whale looking looking right at the guest to my left!
 You know